Yorks0n/pebble-face-builder/README.md

 ## Notes

 - The service only runs `pebble build` and ignores any scripts in the bundle.
-- Zip-slip and unzip size limits are enforced before building.
+- Zip-slip protection and unzip size limits are enforced.
-- Requests beyond `MAX_CONCURRENCY` are queued up to `MAX_QUEUE`, then return 429 with a dynamic `Retry-After` based on queue length and average build time.
+- Excess requests are queued up to `MAX_QUEUE`, then return 429 with a dynamic `Retry-After`.
-- If you need a specific CLI version, update the Dockerfile to install a pinned `pebble-tool` version via `uv tool install`.
+- To pin a Pebble CLI version, update the Dockerfile to install a specific `pebble-tool` version.